 For two elements to be compared, they must be on the same dynamic array level.
 For example, you cannot compare a value mark (@VM) dynamic array element to a subvalue mark (@SM) dynamic array element.

-The following example uses the LTS function to return a less than comparison for each of the elements in dynamic arrays a and b:
+The following example uses the LES function to return a less than or equal to comparison for each of the elements in dynamic arrays a and b:

 a=10:@VM:-22:@VM:-33:@VM:45 b=10:@VM:-23:@VM:0:@VM:44 PRINT LES(a,b) ! returns 1ý0ý1ý0